-We are now open and welcoming visitors seven days a week.
+The Park, and brand new Wild Cattle Pavilion, is now open for 2022.
+The Warden will lead four tours every day.
 At present, we recommend that all visitors pre-book a tour as they are currently restricted to 20 visitors.
 Should your booking be cancelled due to a resurgence of COVID, we will re-schedule or refund.

 Please note that we recommend that visitors should pre-book their visits via the Book Now page on this website (click on big red button in top right corner).
 Each tour will be limited to only 20 people.
 Out of respect for our staff and other visitors, please do not attend if you have any of the COVID symptoms.

-All visitors will travel in their own vehicles from the Visitor Centre, along a country track to the start of the Cattle Tour.
+All visitors will travel in our Trailer, or their own vehicles, from the Pavilion, along a country track to the start of the Cattle Tour.
 There will be a short walk from the cars to enter the Cattle Park.

 You can buy joint tickets covering a tour of the Wild Cattle and a visit to Chillingham Castle.